BDC Hamburger Icon

 Did You Know?Did you know

-Customer loyalty is driven by, among other things, a social media presence.
-You can use social media to fuel customer retention by building relationships with followers, offering special deals and soliciting feedback.
+A robust social media presence can help you build customer loyalty.
+Use social media to fuel customer retention by interacting with followers, offering special deals and soliciting feedback.

-In building customer relationships, remember to value the “personal touch.”
+Remember to value the “personal touch” when you’re building customer relationships.
 Make an effort to get to know your customer as a person.
-You will be surprised at how much you may have in common.
+You’ll be surprised by how much you may have in common.
 Establishing personal bonds goes a long way toward building lasting relationships.

-Examples of showing a personal touch include sending personalized birthday cards to customers, gifting a framed photo from an event you hosted with a client and following up with a customer to see how satisfied they are with their purchase and recommending similar products.
-Your efforts will be rewarded with repeat business, referrals and satisfied, loyal customers.
+Examples of showing a personal touch include sending personalized birthday cards to customers, giving them a framed photo from an event you hosted, following up with a customer to see how satisfied they are with their purchase, and recommending similar products.
+Your efforts will be rewarded with repeat business, referrals, and satisfied, loyal customers.

 The importance of maintaining customer relationships

 There is a strong correlation between long-term business success and long-term customer relationships.
-Successful businesses capitalize on every stage of the customer life cycle (not to be confused with the customer journey), from customer selection to customer acquisition to customer retention to customer growth.
+Successful businesses capitalize on every stage of the customer life cycle (not to be confused with the customer journey), from customer selection and acquisition to retention and growth.

 Customer retention